 - Adware: programs forcibly displaying ads to users and hardened against removal;

 - Bundlers: programs that download and install other programs in addition to the program you want on a pay-per-install business model.

 Most users do not consider PuPs to be security risks, but rather a persistent annoyance.
 They often tolerate the presence of PuPs as the cost of not paying for the software they use.
 But is that really the case?
 We will look at a recent PuP case that happened at one of our client’s locations.

 In general, in a corporate environment, users should have access to the minimum amount of software that they need to do their job efficiently.
 The reason for that is both cost efficiency (more software to maintain generally equals more IT cost) and risk (more potential for security vulnerabilities).
 If the business upside of having the item in the environment is nil, even if the risk (or the IT cost) is small, it cannot be justified.
 As such, all non-business relevant software should be removed from corporate environments.
 Programs that are labelled as PuPs are just the worst of the bunch.

 The incident in this case is pretty simple, but the impact gets more interesting.
 The victim works for one of our customers that employs a large number of developers.
 Furthermore, due to the pandemic, most of them are working from laptops instead of coming to the office.
 In order to keep the company agile and the developers working, almost everyone has admin rights to their machine.
 You don’t want to have to wait a few days for a developer to install a new dev tool on the machine or for a remote employee to call IT just so they can hook up with their home printer.
 However, that also gives the user to power to install whatever they find on the Internet.

-Using our SMART-Sentinel technology, we were able to trace the execution chain of the initial item and see what other programs were bundled with the software.
+Using our SMART-Monitor technology, we were able to trace the execution chain of the initial item and see what other programs were bundled with the software.